wardle/hermes/README.md

 * a fast terminology service with full-text search functionality; ideal for driving autocompletion in user interfaces
 * an inference engine in order to analyse SNOMED CT expressions and concepts and derive meaning
-* cross-mapping to and from other code systems
+* cross-mapping to and from other code systems including ICD-10, Read codes and OPCS
-* support for SNOMED CT compositional grammar and the SNOMED CT expression constraint language.
+* support for SNOMED CT compositional grammar (cg) and expression constraint language (ECL) v2.2.
+* optional HL7 FHIR terminology server via [hades](https://github.com/wardle/hades)

 It is designed as both a library for embedding into larger applications and as a standalone microservice.